browserengineering/book/book/layout.md

 ]
 ```

-Our `layout_mode` function has to handle one tricky case, where a node
+Our `layout_mode` method has to handle one tricky case, where a node
 contains both block children like a `<p>` element but also text
 children like a text node or a `<b>` element.
 I've chosen to use block
 mode in this case, but it's probably best to think of this as a kind